DebugSteven/bound-for-greatness/PITCHME.md

 - Parametric Polymorphism

 Note:
+Before we jump into RankNTypes, we need understand polymorphism.
 In Haskell we have 3 different types of types.
 We have concrete types, which is what all functions reduce down to when they are fully evaluated.We also have constrained polymorphic and parametric polymorphic type variables.

 ---